elliottwa9/elliottwa.github.io/_pages/about.md

 Hello, I'm Elliott Wang, a Business Economics major at UC Irvine.

 Please excuse the lack of anything on here.
-I'm currently still working on this website with little coding experience.
+I still have very limited coding experience, and am using this to tinker and display some of my work.

 Hopefully in the future there will be more substance as I get better.
 In the meantime, there are 3 other tabs that (kinda) work, so please feel free to visit those while you're here.